vyedin/theoryofflight/README.md

 7. Peter Goldberg Gets a Phone Call - feat.
 Jacob Winik on slides and dials.

 8. Snowbird - feat.
-Chris Connoer on electric guitar, Sam Avalon on vocals.
+Chris Connors on electric guitar, Sam Avalon on vocals.

 9. Cradle Song - feat.
 Sam Avalon and Zach Sorgen on vocals, Zach Sorgen on keys.